yWorks/yfiles-power-bi-integration-basic/README.md

   pbiviz start
 ```

-In case the certificate is still giving problems with something like *"net::ERR_CERT_COMMON_NAME_INVALID"*, it's because Chrome browser blocks this address https://localhost:8080 because of non-valid certificate.
+If the certificate is still giving problems with an error like *"net::ERR_CERT_COMMON_NAME_INVALID"*, it's because the Chrome browser blocks the address https://localhost:8080 because of a non-valid certificate.
 Please open the following link in separate browser tab: https://localhost:8080/assets/status.
 Chrome will show the warning message, click `advanced > proceed` to unsafe version.
-After that Chrome will work with the development visual correctly.
+After that, Chrome will work with the development visual correctly.

-You can use any browser to enjoy Power BI dashboards but Chrome/Edge is most apt for debugging custom visuals.
+You can use any browser to enjoy Power BI dashboards, but Chromium browsers like Edge and Chrome are aptest for debugging custom visuals.

 If you see an error like the one below